Last Updated on: May 30, 2026

 Conclusion

-You might hear an owl hoot before seeing its yellow or red eyes peering through tree branches in your backyard.
-As a birder, think of owl songs and calls as communication signals between them and other birds or predators.
-For instance, they shriek or bark when feeling threatened.
-At other times, they growl in defense against predators.
+You might hear an owl hoot before seeing its big eyes peering through the tree branches back at you.
+As a birder, think of owl songs and calls as communication signals between themselves and other birds or predators.
+Shrieks, growls or barks for instance are usually emitted when they’re feeling threatened, while more beautiful and soft calls are mere territorial statements or mating calls.